Perfect Simulation Of Processes With Long Memory: A `Coupling Into And From The Past' Algorithm: Introduction

-We show that this perfect simulation scheme converges under less restrictive hypotheses than were required previously.
-As they prove very useful in many applications (e.g. information Theory \cite{rissanen1983,willems1995} or bio-informatics \cite{busch2009}), we detail the case of finite, but large order Markov chains (or Variable order Markov Chains, see~\cite{buhlmann1999}): our algorithm compares favorably with Propp and Wilson's algorithm on the extended chain in terms of computational complexity, and it compares favorably with the procedure of \cite{CometsFernandezFerrari02longMem} in terms of convergence speed.
+We show that this perfect simulation scheme converges under less restrictive hypotheses than previously required.
+The paper also provides a detailed description of finite, but large order Markov chains (or variable order Markov chains, see~\cite{buhlmann1999}) because they prove very useful in many applications (e.g. information theory \cite{rissanen1983,willems1995} or bio-informatics \cite{busch2009}): our algorithm compares favorably with Propp and Wilson's algorithm on the extended chain in terms of computational complexity; it also compares favorably with the procedure of \cite{CometsFernandezFerrari02longMem} in terms of convergence speed.

-The paper is organized as follows: Section~\ref{sec:notations} presents the notation and definitions required in the sequel.
+The paper is organized as follows: Section~\ref{sec:notations} presents the notation and necessary definitions.
 Section~\ref{sec:perfectsim} contains the conceptual description of the perfect simulation schemes.
-The key tool is an update rule constructed in Section~\ref{sec:coupling}.
-Section~\ref{sec:algo} contains the detailed description of the algorithm.
-Then, Section~\ref{sec:boundingSize} gathers elements of complexity analysis, while Section~\ref{sec:examples} illustrates the weakness of the assumptions required for the algorithm to converge, in comparison to other coupling schemes.
-At the end of the paper, the Appendix gathers some proofs of technical results.
+An update rule constructed in Section~\ref{sec:coupling} served as the key tool.
+Section~\ref{sec:algo} contains the detailed description of the algorithm, and Section~\ref{sec:boundingSize} presents some elements of the complexity analysis.
+Section~\ref{sec:examples} demonstrates the relative (compared with other coupling schemes) weakness of the assumptions required for the algorithm to converge.
+Finally, proofs of technical results are included in the Appendix.